Alphabet shifts thermostat maker Nest into Google

 Google acquired Nest for $3.2 billion in 2014.
 Nest operated on its own as part of the establishment in 2015 of holding company Alphabet, which also explored selling the firm in 2016, Reuters reported.

-Alphabet has not taken impairment charges in the last three years on its acqusitions.
+Alphabet has not taken impairment charges in the last three years on its acquisitions.

 Nest device sales represented a big chunk of revenue for Alphabet’s “Other Bets” division, which brought in $1.2 billion last year.
 Other Bets now is left with revenue-generating units such as Access, which sells Internet services, and Verily, which licenses medical technology.

-Google did not immediately respond to questions about whether the restructuring had led to job cuts.
+Google spokeswoman Lily Lin said “significant role reductions” are not expected at Nest because the businesses are not being combined “to gain efficiencies.”

+Nest and Google also will stay at their separate offices “for the foreseeable future,” she said.

-Nest and Google had already begun to collaborate on hardware development, with Google last year testing acoustics and its speakers at a Nest facility.
-(Reporting by Paresh DaveEditing by Jonathan Oatis)
+The companies had already begun to collaborate on hardware development, with Google last year testing acoustics and its speakers at a Nest facility.